 Time to Shift Priorities?

-Lydia was a savvy businesswoman who’d established a relationship with many, if not most, of the wealthiest citizens in Philippi.
+Lydia was a savvy businesswoman who had established a relationship with many, if not most, of the wealthiest citizens in Philippi.
 Her specialty was purple cloth, a high-end fabric that symbolized status in first-century Europe because the dye was expensive to obtain and process.

 Her desire prompted her to join a group of women who gathered by the river each Sabbath to pray.
 One day, several men came to the river, including the apostle Paul, who told the women about Jesus.
 When Lydia heard the good news about Jesus’s life, death, and resurrection, God opened her heart to receive his truth.
-She became the first Christian in Europe, was baptized, and offered her home as the meeting place for the church established in Philippi.
+She became the first Christian in Europe.
+After Paul baptized her, she offered her home as the meeting place for the church established in Philippi.

-What a remarkable role model Lydia is.
+Lydia is a remarkable role model.
 She was wise enough to know that financial success and social standing couldn’t satisfy the deepest needs of her soul.
 She sought truth until she found it.
 She then shifted her priorities to make her devotion to God the hub of her life, business, and worship.

 We don’t know what sacrifices she made or what hardships she endured after she accepted Christ as savior.
 But the apostle Paul’s experiences in Philippi suggest that many people resented the Christians.
 Some citizens claimed that Paul and his associates were “throwing our city into an uproar by advocating customs unlawful for us Romans to accept or practice” (Acts 16:20–21).